talandaw/CST438_GroupProject/README.md

 ### Some Potential Example Code
-This project is not yet operational.
+This project is not currently operational.